UPRIGHT ROWS: GOOD OR BAD? SAFE OR DANGEROUS?

 Rather than loading up the weight and heaving the bar up and down using sloppy form and excessive momentum like you’ll see so often in the gym, make sure to always perform your upright rows using smooth technique and a controlled, deliberate rep cadence.

 This is definitely not the type of exercise that I’d suggest maxing out on, and if you want to fully minimize the injury risk I’d recommend a rep range of anywhere from 8-12 per set.

-Keep in mind that your muscles respond to tension rather than any one specific amount of weight on the bar, and performing your upright rows using lighter weight and stricter technique can actually help you increase lateral delt stimulation while putting less stress on your shoulder joints.
+Keep in mind that your muscles respond to tension (you may have heard the term “time under tension“) rather than any one specific amount of weight on the bar, and performing your upright rows using lighter weight and stricter technique can actually help you increase lateral delt stimulation while putting less stress on your shoulder joints.

 You should also avoid making any sudden jumps in weight and instead work on increasing the resistance at a slow, gradual pace, never sacrificing proper form for additional plates on the bar.